prontoplugins/ultimatethemingforjirasd/docs/index.md

 }())
 ```

-note that *jQuery* is available in scripts by the variable AJS.$, or jQuery.
+Note that **jQuery** is available in scripts by the variable AJS.$, or jQuery.
 It depends on the Service Desk version.
+Just trial and error here for you.

-A file uploaded can be linked to in the HTML editor (editable area) by using the "insert link" feature (toolbar).
+A file uploaded can be linked to in the HTML editor (editable area) by using the "link" button/feature (toolbar).
 If using the source editor, use the following syntax to create a link to a file:
 ```
 <a href="${file:filename.pdf}">Link texta</a>.
 ```